Jared-Lev/Drivers-of-Hospital-Length-of-Stay/README.md

 1) Cleaned the data and imputed missing values using random forest classification/regression
 2) Performed exploratory data analysis/visualization, and hypothesis-testing with parametric and non-parametric methods to identify features of interest for predictive modeling
-4) Engineered features to account for multicollinearity and class imbalance of categorical features
+3) Engineered features to account for multicollinearity and class imbalance of categorical features
-5) Developed a multivariable negative binomial regression model using k-fold cross validation to predict LOS.
+4) Developed a multivariable negative binomial regression model using k-fold cross validation to: 1) predict LOS, and 2)identify important predictors of LOS.

 ![image](https://user-images.githubusercontent.com/89553765/195169166-c1dc8e07-c6be-4005-b3be-12bfe51c3802.png)